John Amaechi

 In February 2007, Amaechi became the first former NBA player to publicly come out as gay after doing so in his memoir Man in the Middle.
 Since then, he has been regarded as "one of the world's most high-profile gay athletes".

-Early life
+Early life and education

 Amaechi was born in Boston in the United States, to an English mother and a Nigerian Igbo father.
-He and his two younger sisters were raised by their mother in the affluent Heaton Moor suburb of Stockport, England, with him attending the Ofsted rated 'outstanding' Tithe Barn Primary School before moving on to the Stockport Grammar School, the second oldest grammar school in the north of England.
-He first played basketball at the age of 17, coached by Joe Forber, whom he has described as a father figure.

-Amaechi moved to the United States to play high school basketball at St. John's Jesuit High School in Toledo, Ohio.
-He began playing college basketball at Vanderbilt but transferred to Penn State, where he was a two-time First Team Academic All-American selection.
-While at Penn State, Amaechi became a motivational public speaker and a mentor for area youth.
+He and his two younger sisters were raised by their mother in the Heaton Moor suburb of Stockport, England, with him attending Tithe Barn Primary School before moving on to the Stockport Grammar School.
+He first played basketball at the age of 17, coached by Joe Forber, who he has described as a father figure.
+He then signed for the Manchester United basketball team, later known as the Manchester Eagles.
+His form for Manchester United led Amaechi move to the United States to play high school basketball at St. John's Jesuit High School in Toledo, Ohio.
+He began playing college basketball at Vanderbilt University but transferred to Penn State, where he was a two-time First Team Academic All-American selection.